Lentil Chicken Curry Recipe

 Ingredients and substitutes

-- Lentils – I am using dry yellow lentils, but red or green work just as well.
+- I am using dry yellow lentils, but red or green work just as well.
 These lentils need to be soaked in warm water for at least an hour.
 Alternatively, you can use one can of lentils.

 - Coconut milk – Gives this curry a rich and creamy flavor.

-Chicken Lentil Curry
+Step-by-step: Chicken Lentil Curry

 - Lentils – Then, add the lentils and 1/2 cup water or broth.
 Cover and cook for 7 minutes.

-Pro tip – Lentils take longer than chicken to cook so we cook them halfway before adding the chicken.
+Pro tip – Lentils take longer to cook than chicken, so we cook them halfway before adding the chicken.

 - Chickpeas Curry – Channa Masala